 - SYNC-config; access general SYNC configurations.
-See separate SYNC manual. - SYNC-applications; access SYNC applications (if equipped).
+See separate SYNC manual - SYNC-applications; access SYNC applications (if equipped).
 See separate SYNC manual. - Audio configuration; defines the audio configurations.
-See Audio Unit (page 158). - Vehicle configurations; allow you to configure these features: - Traction control -- you can activate or deactivate traction control.
-See General Information (page 49). - Lane change indicator -- you can set the lane change indicator to blink once or three times when changing lanes while driving.
-See Direction Indicators (page 38). - Chimes -- you can set if an audible warning will be sound for some information messages.
-See Information Messages (page 53). - Clock; allows you to adjust the time and date. - Display; allows you to set the language on the display and in the voice recognition system. - System; allows you to see current active information messages.
+See Audio Unit (page 149). - Vehicle configurations; allow you to configure these features: - Traction control -- you can switch on or off the traction control.
+See (page 53). - Park lock control -- you can switch on or off the park lock control.
+See Park Lock Control (page 89). - Lane change indicator -- you can set the lane change indicator to blink once or three times when changing lanes while driving.
+See Direction Indicators (page 41). - Chimes -- you can set if an audible warning will be sound for some information messages.
+See Information Messages (page 57). - Clock; allows you to adjust the time and date. - Display; allows you to set the language on the display and in the voice recognition system. - System; allows you to see current active information messages.